 By Louis Cooper, Special to Innovation Coast

-“Our mission is to develop an alliance to advance, advocate and support women in technology,” said Michelle Horton, chairwoman of the Women in Technology Committee and treasurer for Innovation Coast.
-Innovation Coast is an alliance of companies and institutions of higher learning in Northwest Florida that works to promote and grow technology and knowledge-based companies in the region.
+Innovation Coast is an alliance of companies and institutions of higher learning in Northwest Florida.
+The organization works to promote and grow technology and knowledge-based companies in the Pensacola area.

 “The local technology community benefits greatly from having Avisod in the area,” Chau said.
 “Its presence contributes to our emerging community of individuals and businesses that share the common goal of growing the region’s technology sector.”